 The Agile IT methodology continues to be popular.
 Many believe this is as much to do with its philosophy as its process.
 Agile teams tend to be welcoming and stimulating places, where all input is valued, and all team members are encouraged to be a part of the development process.

 - The team is encouraged to concentrate on the elements of the project that matter most; features are released when they are ready.

 - The focus is on flexibility and response to change

 - Some team members struggle with little documentation and non–arbitrary deadlines.

 - The development team and operations teams may be limited by a lack of cohesion.

-Some methodologies, Agile for example, have quite a narrow focus on software development.
-In comparison, ITIL (IT Infrastructure Library) is a holistic framework.
-It is intended to ensure that all an organisation’s IT services align with the needs of the business.
+Some methodologies such as Agile, have quite a narrow focus on software development.
+In comparison, ITIL (IT Infrastructure Libray) is a holistic framework.
+It’s intended to ensure that all the organisation’s IT services align with the needs of the business.

 Using ITIL’s best practices over the entire framework journey – strategy, design, transition, operation, and continual improvement – a company can both improve its services and reduce costs.

 Although it’s been around since the 1980s, ITIL underwent a new iteration in 2019; ITIL4.
 This release updated the framework to reflect the need for modern IT departments to be agile, flexible, and collaborate across departments.
 ITIL4 is in tune with modern business cultures.
 It is simple and practical, placing value on thinking and working holistically.